12Factor-mx/docker/OracleLinux/latest/sshd/README.md

 Some note on key securty:

-This Dokerfile creates the key inside the container.
-For greater secury yo can modify this docket file to store the keys on the host and modify the /etc/ssh/sshd_conf for serching the keys on a host mounted volume.
+This Dokerfile creates the keys inside the container.
+For greater security yo can modify this Dockerfile to store the keys on the host and modify the /etc/ssh/sshd_conf for searching the keys on a host mounted volume.
 Hope to have some time to work on this soon.